 - One tablespoon of diced red chilli (optional)

-- One to two cup of non-chlorinated water (enough to completely cover the vegetables
+- One to two cups of non-chlorinated water (enough to completely cover the vegetables

 - Probiotic Vegetable Fermentation Starter (optional)